ZFEbHVUE/Batocera-CRT-Script/GunCon2-Micro-Calibrations-Guide.md

 **GunCon2 Micro-Calibrations Guide**

+Micro Calibrations in-game

+Button C + D-pad left/right → decrease x-min → apply if your gun is out on left of the screen

+Button C + D-pad up/down → increase x-max → apply if your gun is out on right of the screen

 The GunCon2 Micro-Calibrations will reset on reboot and is also not the same for every resolution.
 So let's solve that